ysyk2021/turning-your-flaws-into-fuel-harnessing-your-weaknesses-to-build-a-better-life/src/chapter-2-1.md

-Chapter 2: What are Flaws and Weaknesses?
+What are Flaws and Weaknesses?
 =========================================

 In this chapter, we will explore the concepts of flaws and weaknesses.
 Understanding these terms is essential as we delve into the process of harnessing them to build a better life.
 Let's explore what flaws and weaknesses truly mean.